 How many engine belts are there?

-• Timing Belt: This belt is crucial for synchronizing the rotation of the crankshaft and camshaft, ensuring that the engine's valves open and close at the correct times.
-Not all vehicles use a timing belt; some use a timing chain instead.
+- Timing Belt: This belt is responsible for synchronizing the opening and closing of the engine's valves with the pistons' movement.
+Not all engines have a timing belt; some use a timing chain instead.

 Are engine belts hard to replace?